simon-downes/evaluator/README.md

 ## Features

-Support for the following operators and functions is provided by each implementation:
+Support for the following operators and unary functions is provided by each implementation:

 - Operators
   - Arithmetic: `-`, `+`, `*`, `/`